omunroe-com/navewiki/FAQ.md

 **Q:** Is there any way to import every variable from an object into the local scope?

 **A:** Not without listing them out manually.
 In Javascript there is no way to place a variable into a local scope without knowing its name at compile time.
-Use of `eval` will place the variable in the global scope, which is bad.
 You can read more about importing suggestions in these issues:

 **TODO:** Find issues relating to importing.